MRCIEU/CheckSumStats/README.md

 ## Step 6.
 Check whether the reported P values correspond to the reported effect sizes in the glioma dataset

-Next we generate some ZZ plots, in order to flag SNPs with P values that dont coincide with their reported effect sizes.
+Next we generate some ZZ plots, in order to flag SNPs with P values that don't coincide with their reported effect sizes.
 The zz\_plot() function compares Zp scores (inferred from the reported P values) to Zb scores (inferred from the reported effect size and standard error).
+We see a very strong agreement between the Zb and Zp scores.

 ``` r
 Plot6<-zz_plot(dat=Dat)